Magnum

 • Product Description

-Magnum MG 147-A steer wheel assembly featuring nylon tread and hub construction with 3/4 inch bearing bore for manual pallet jack applications
+Magnum MG 147-A steer wheel assembly featuring nylon tread and hub construction with bearing for manual pallet jack applications

 Compatibility: Fits pallet jacks made by Magnum, model Handjak 55.
 SKU: MG 147-A